 Tools vs. Platforms

-• Tools: Most tools serve a single purpose and are specifically designed to help with one specific area of your business.
+It's important to distinguish between a tool and a platform.- Tools: Most tools serve a single purpose and are specifically designed to help with one specific area of your business.
 For example, that could be keyword research, link analysis, and analytics.

-• Platform: A platform provides a holistic solution to a number of client and business needs by offering a suite of integrated tools, most likely in this case, to include monetary, productivity, and relationship management type solutions.
+- Platform: A platform provides a holistic solution to a number of client and business needs by offering a suite of integrated tools, most likely in this case, to include monetary, productivity, and relationship management type solutions.

 The rise of Enterprise SEO technology is encouraging business and agencies to collaborate and take advantage of new developments and the convergence of SEO, social media, and content marketing strategies.